 Acknowledgement in publications

-American Pharmacists Association membership for three leadership team members
+American Pharmacists Association membership for two leadership team members

 Financial support for select conference attendance to represent 340B stakeholders